LeidaliCarrillo/AI-DOGTOR/README.md

 <h1 align="center">🐶 AI-DOGTOR </h1>

 **Intelligent Virtual Assistant for First Aid**

-DOGTOR is a virtual assistant designed to **detect and correct errors from other assistants**, providing reliable, clear, and useful information in critical situations.
+AI DOGTOR is a virtual assistant designed to **detect and correct errors from other assistants**, providing reliable, clear, and useful information in critical situations.
 It specializes in **first aid**, delivering fast and accessible guidance through an integrated web platform.

 ---